-The information we’re providing—from training videos to resumes—is laser-targeted for IP positions and is exclusively for PhDs.
+The information we’re providing—from informative videos to resumes—is laser-targeted for IP positions and is exclusively for PhDs.

 There are nuances to the IP industry that you will find nowhere else.

-The IPP program was built by practicing IP professionals who are familiar with these nuances.
+The Intellectual Property Career Library was built by practicing IP professionals who are familiar with these nuances.
 They can provide you with tools and advice on how best to secure a position.

 To win over your future IP employer, you will want to demonstrate that you are an expert in IP law, understand the goals of the organization, and can combine your technical expertise with business acumen to devise a winning IP strategy.